Decree 770

 The birth and death rate in Romania from 1950 to 2050.
 Decree 770 was signed by Nicolae Ceaușescu in 1967.
 The birthrate surged in 1967.
 It returned to its previous trend, as people found ways to circumvent the decree.

 Decree 770 was a decree of the communist government of Romanian dictator Nicolae Ceaușescu, signed in 1967.
-It restricted abortion in Romania and contraception, and was intended to create a new and large Romanian population.
+It restricted abortion and contraception in Romania, and was intended to create a new and large Romanian population.
 The term decreței (from decret 'decree'; diminutive decrețel) is used to refer to those Romanians born during the time period immediately following the decree.

 Origin of the decree

 Before 1968, the Romanian abortion policy was one of the most liberal in Europe.
 Because the availability of contraceptive methods was poor, abortion became the foremost method of Romanian family planning.

 Through a combination of Romania's postwar modernization, high participation of women in the workforce, and a low standard of living, the number of births significantly decreased after the 1950s, reaching its lowest recorded level up-to-date in 1966.
 Romanian leaders interpreted the decreasing number of births to be a result of the 1957 decree that legalized abortion.

 To counter this sharp decline in the birth rate, the Communist Party decided that the country's population should be increased from 20 million to 30 million inhabitants.
 In October 1966, Decree 770 was personally sanctioned by Ceaușescu.
 Abortion was declared illegal, except for: